 In December of 2008 the Company made stock option grants for services over the next three years to purchase in the aggregate 100,000 shares of the Company's common stock.
 Terms of the stock option grants require, among other things, that the individual continues to provide services over the vesting period of the option, which is three or four years from the date that each option granted to the individual becomes effective.
 The exercise price of the options is \$0.30 a share.
 None of these stock options grants were for current management and officers of the Company.
 The Company determined the fair value of the stock options granted using the Black Scholes model and expenses this value monthly based upon the vesting schedule for each stock option award.
 For purposes of determining fair value, the Company used an average annual volatility of eighty four percent (84%), which was calculated based upon taking a weighted average of the volatility of the Company's common stock and the volatility of similar biotechnology stocks.
-The risk free rate of interest used in the model was taken from a table of the market rate of interest for U.S. Government Securities for the date of the stock option awards and interpolated as necessary to match the appropriate effective term for the award.
-The total value of stock options granted was determined using this methodology to be \$21,450, which will be expensed over the next four years based on the stock option vesting schedule.
+The risk free rate of interest used in the model was taken from a table of the market rate of interest for U. S. Government Securities for the date of the stock option awards and interpolated as necessary to match the appropriate effective term for the award.
+The total value of stock options granted was determined using this methodology to be \$21,450, which is being expensed over the four years following the date of grant based on the stock option vesting schedule.

-Total stock option expense for the year 2008 being reported on totaled \$1,465,189.

 There were no stock option awards granted in 2009.
+Total stock option expense for the year 2009 totaled \$588,857.

-Total stock option expense for the year 2009 being reported on totaled \$588,857.
+There were no stock option awards in 2010.
+Total Stock option expense for the year 2010 being reported on totaled \$477,356.